 How to make it: To build this fire you first have to make a fire out of tinder and any other type of fuel that is available.
-Once the fire is lit you need to place two long logs either side of the fire in a V shape.
+Once the fire is lit, you need to place two long logs either side of the fire in a V shape.
 It’s a fire suited for windy or cold locations and it’s easy to make.

 Why should you make such a fire type and how to use it: This fire produces a great deal of heat and it will keep you warm during cold times.
 The hardwood logs will protect the fire from the wind and it will keep it going for a long time.
 You can also use this type of fire for cooking.
-You can place a pot or pan on the logs and scoop some of the ember for an even cooking.
+You can place a pot or pan on the logs and scoop some of the embers for even cooking.

 Fire Type: Dakota Hole

 How to make it: To make this fire type you have to dig two holes and it requires a little bit of practice.
 Dig a large hole for the fire and a slightly smaller hole for the chimney.
 You have to link the two holes in order to the fire to create a concentrated heat.
 You will have to use small logs as fuel and cook at ground level.